monikase/Data-Analytics-Projects/AB Testing/1_Task.md

 **1. Promotion 1 vs. Promotion 2**

 • H0 (Null Hypothesis): There is no significant difference in the mean sales (SalesInThousands) between Promotion 1 and Promotion 2.
-(In statistical terms: μ1 = μ2)
 • Ha (Alternative Hypothesis): There is a significant difference in the mean sales (SalesInThousands) between Promotion 1 and Promotion 2.
-(In statistical terms: μ1 ≠ μ2)

 **2. Promotion 1 vs. Promotion 3**

 • H0 (Null Hypothesis): There is no significant difference in the mean sales (SalesInThousands) between Promotion 1 and Promotion 3.
-(In statistical terms: μ1 = μ3)
 • Ha (Alternative Hypothesis): There is a significant difference in the mean sales (SalesInThousands) between Promotion 1 and Promotion 3.
-(In statistical terms: μ1 ≠ μ3)

 **3. Promotion 2 vs. Promotion 3**

 • H0 (Null Hypothesis): There is no significant difference in the mean sales (SalesInThousands) between Promotion 2 and Promotion 3.
-(In statistical terms: μ2 = μ3)
 • Ha (Alternative Hypothesis): There is a significant difference in the mean sales (SalesInThousands) between Promotion 2 and Promotion 3.
-(In statistical terms: μ2 ≠ μ3)